Configuring Single Sign-On (SSO) for CodeTogether

 Base URLs

-file.
-If you are running the server without docker compose, you will need to set these values in the cthq.properties
+When running with docker compose these values are configured in the .env file.
+If you are running the server without docker compose, you will need to set these values in the cthq.properties file.

 hq.base.url=https://${INTEL_FQDN}